Inbibo/adonisfx_docs/docs/documentation/maya/simshape.md

   <figcaption>Figure 1: Edit Simshape submenu.</figcaption>
 </figure>

-To add any of these meshes to Simshape, follow a similar procedure to when first creating simshape:
+To add any of these meshes to AdnSimshape, follow a similar procedure to when first creating the deformer:

   1. Select the meshes in the following order: